stephanesan/api-notebook/docs/plugins.md

 Save a notebook to somewhere.
 Gets passed all notebook data.

+### Ajax

 **ajax**

 Sends an ajax request that will be responded to with the ajax object.
 Allows you to intercept ajax requests before they are sent, but you probably won't want to call `done` - otherwise the ajax request will never be sent.
 Some of the options passed to the ajax method include `timeout`, `method`, `url`, `async`, `headers`, `data` and `beforeSend`.

+### OAuth1

+**authenticate:oauth1**

+Triggers the full OAuth1 authentication flow and returns the tokens, etc.

+**ajax:oauth1**

+A simple extension of the `ajax` middleware to provide OAuth1 request signing.
+Provide the OAuth1 configuration object under the `oauth1` property.

+### OAuth2

 **authenticate:oauth2**

-Triggers the full OAuth2 authentication flow.
-Returns the access token.
+Triggers the full OAuth2 authentication flow and returns the access token, etc.

+**ajax:oauth2**

+An extension of the `ajax` middleware that provides signing of OAuth2 requests.
+Provide the OAuth2 configuration object under the `oauth2` property.

+### Sandbox Execution

 **sandbox:context**